 It has anti-bacterial and anti-microbial properties.

-Generally, the retention of its good state is mainly because it has anti-bacterial and anti-microbial properties.
-But, can bacteria grow in honey?
+But can bacteria grow in honey?
 Yes, they can, but they would not thrive for long.
 The anti-bacterial and anti-microbial properties prohibit bacteria and other microbes from thriving.

 It contains hydrogen peroxide.